MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdigetactualsectiontoinstalla.md

 This function supports the extensions to <i>DDInstall</i> section names that are used to specify OS-specific and architecture-specific installation behaviors for a device.
-For information about these extensions, see <a href="https://msdn.microsoft.com/library/Ff540206(v=VS.85).aspx">Creating INF Files for Multiple Platforms and Operating Systems</a>. <b>SetupDiGetActualSectionToInstall</b> searches for a <i>DDInstall</i> section name that matches the local computer in the manner described below.
+For information about these extensions, see <a href="devinst.creating_inf_files_for_multiple_platforms_and_operating_systems">Creating INF Files for Multiple Platforms and Operating Systems</a>. <b>SetupDiGetActualSectionToInstall</b> searches for a <i>DDInstall</i> section name that matches the local computer in the manner described below.

 The function first searches in the specified INF file for a decorated install section name that matches the specified name and has an extension that matches the operating system and processor architecture of the local computer.
 If, for example, you specify a section name of <b>InstallSec</b>, the function searches for one of the following decorated names, depending on the processor architecture of the local computer: